 What I've learned from being engaged for a year

 It’s okay to have a long engagement

-- I initially thought we had to be married within the year.
-Honestly, I was just watching everyone else.
-I mean sometimes it takes a year and few months or 5 years.
+I initially thought we had to be married within the year.
+Honestly, I was just watching everyone else and not thinking for myself.
+Sometimes it takes a year, a few months or 5 years for some couples to actually get married.
 If that is the person you love, time should not be a factor.
 Just do what is best for you.

 Book a wedding coordinator

 It's okay not to have anything planned

 It is okay to feel confused

 Fiancé still sounds weird